-Switcher Note
+Switcher Note by Dan Buchler

 A letter to the editor in the August 19 edition of InfoWorld from Dan Cochran of Apple Computer indicated that Switcher is not in the Public Domain and is copyrighted by Apple.
 It will be available from Apple Dealers or bundled in third party developer's software!